 Voting By Mail in Flagler County

 Many voters in Flagler County are considering voting by mail this year and have questions.
 Others are questioning the integrity of the mail ballot voting process.
-Learn about the entire process from start to finish in the June 2020 edition of our monthly newsletter: Voting By Mail in Flagler County
+Learn about the entire process from start to finish: Mail Ballot Frequently Asked Questions.

 Mail Ballot Requests